 SSE Thermal

 SSE Thermal is on a mission to deliver the flexible energy needed today while powering the transition to net zero.
-Today, our 464MW plant at Great Island in Co.
-Wexford is Ireland’s largest and most efficient gas-fired power station – playing a pivotal role in keeping the lights on across the island.
+Today, our 464MW plant at Great Island in Wexford is Ireland’s largest and most efficient gas-fired power station – playing a pivotal role in keeping the lights on across the island.

 Our current investment allocation